obsti8383/go_rest_service_for_remote_cmd/readme.md

-REST Web Service in Golang (Go) that allows access to predefined commands on the running operating system
+REST Web Service in Golang (Go) that allows access to predefined commands on the operating system

 Currently only static password in code